Navigation Menu

 This is far from the truth.
 Our genes have changed little over the past eighty years.
 While aging naturally brings some wear and tear, it does not inherently cause chronic diseases such as obesity, diabetes, or cancer.
 Most importantly, as this book demonstrates, most chronic diseases can be prevented or reversed once their root causes are identified and addressed.

-Grounded in fifteen years of rigorous scientific research yet written in clear, accessible language, this book examines the factors behind the dramatic rise in chronic disease over the past eight decades and offers practical, evidence-based strategies to help prevent and reverse these conditions by eliminating their underlying triggers.
+Grounded in fifteen years of rigorous scientific research yet written in clear, accessible language, this book examines the factors behind the dramatic rise in chronic disease over the past eight decades and offers practical, evidence-based strategies to prevent and reverse these conditions by eliminating their underlying triggers.

 About the Author